 Each plugin has a unique identifier used to identify the plugin in the Stream Deck store.
 The unique identifier must be a uniform type identifier (UTI) that contains only lowercase alphanumeric characters (a-z, 0-9), hyphen (-), and period (.).
 The string must be in reverse-DNS format.
 For example, if your domain is

 com.elgato.hello as your plugin's Unique Identifier.

-Game Capture plugin has 6 actions: Scene, Record, Screenshot, Flashback Recording, Stream, Live Commentary.
-All of these actions are described in the
+Game Capture plugin has six actions: Scene, Record, Screenshot, Flashback Recording, Stream, Live Commentary, all listed in the

 When the Property Inspector is displayed, the current settings of the selected action are passed directly to the Property Inspector in the inActionInfo parameter.
 The Property Inspector can use this information to display the current settings in its UI.

-setSettingsAPI to persistently saved the settings for the action's instance.
+setSettingsAPI to persistently save settings for the action's instance.
 The plugin will also automatically receive a

 didReceiveSettingscallback with the new settings.